overture-stack/SONG/song-docs/source/sdk/python/python_sdk.rst

 ----------------------
-With an analysis created, a manifest file must be generated using the :class:`ManifestClient <overture_song.client.ManifestClient>` , the analysisId from the previously generated analysis, and an output file path.
+With an analysis created, a manifest file must be generated using the :class:`ManifestClient <overture_song.client.ManifestClient>` , the analysisId from the previously generated analysis, a path to the directory containing the files to be uploaded , and an output file path.
+If the `source_dir` does not exist or if the files to be uploaded are not present in that directory
+, then an error will be shown.
 By calling the :func:`write_manifest <overture_song.client.ManifestClient.write_manifest>` method, a :class:`Manifest <overture_song.model.Manifest>` object is generated and then written to a file.
 This step is required for the next section involving the upload of the object files to the storage server.